himanitawade/Web-Back-End-Project2/README.md

 ##### HOW TO RUN THE PROJECT

-1. Set up NGINX using our custom [config file](https://github.com/himanitawade/Web-Back-End-Project2/blob/master/nginxconfig.txt)
+1. Move our [NGINX config file](https://github.com/himanitawade/Web-Back-End-Project2/blob/master/nginxconfig) to `/etc/nginx/sites-enabled`, and restart NGINX using `sudo service nginx restart`

 2. Initialize the databases